oceanprotocol/docs/building-with-ocean/deploying-components/setup-server.md

 ![Click Create Droplet](<../../.gitbook/assets/image (7).png>)

-Finalize the parameters for the server, click on `Create Droplet.` After the server is ready, s`e`lect the Access console option from the dropdown.
+Finalize the parameters for the server, click on `Create Droplet.` After the server is ready, select the `Access console` option from the dropdown.

 ![Click Access Console](<../../.gitbook/assets/image (3).png>)